 As humans, we like to have a purpose, an endpoint, and we might try our best to get there, but willpower is not exactly everyone’s cup of tea.

-I might battle with these tendencies for a good chunk of my life, maybe with I grow up as a person and get a bit more confident, I will rely more on perseverance and dedication.
+I might battle with these tendencies for a good chunk of my life, maybe as I grow up and get a bit more confident, I will rely more on perseverance and dedication.

 I’ll let you with this small thought:

 It doesn’t matter whether you are pursuing success in business, sports, the arts, or life in general: The bridge between wishing and accomplishing is discipline. — Harvey Mackay

 We don’t have to keep pushing through the fog only with your willpower and discipline.
 After you keep yourself committed to a goal, the habit and routine will allow you to make it a part of your day, week and eventually, a lifestyle.

 I might stumble every once in a while, I will more likely overindulge in the future, but I know I’m worth more than my petty excuses and half-baked tries.
 I believe in my strength and ability to be stubborn enough to not being able to quit the goal I have myself set on.

 I’m no longer looking for plain weightloss and frivolous appearance.
 I’m here in search of my health, taking care of my body, and hey, if tone legs and a defined back are a result of that search, then so be it.

 - Recognize the problem and own your mess.

 - Go back to what works.
 If you had something that made you feel in control, go back to that until you get yourself in balance.